oneops/oneops.github.io/user/operation/monitors.md

 # Examples

 ## Open Files Monitor

-The Open Files Monitor monitors the open files on the process.
-OpenfileMonitor is created on javaws, artifact component and by default, the monitor is disabled.

-1. Go to the environment and artifact component.
+The Open Files Monitor monitors the open files on the process and is includes in a number of components and disabled by default.
+You can simply activate it and enter the process name in the configuration if you want to montior files opened e.g. by your application as the `artifact` component.
-2. Enable the openfiles monitor.
-3. Edit the monitor and enter the process name which you want to monitor.
-4. Save, commit and deploy.

 ## App Version Monitor